Can you truly understand the universal aiki principles as laid down by the Masters? Can you experience relaxation, a calm mind, peace and harmony?

 There are many other aiki principles in the study of aikido...

-awareness of environment, timing, Ki-ai shouts and atemi strikes to distract, balance taking, keeping one point, controlling the circle, weight dropping, weight shifting, alignment, avoiding direct conflict etc.
+awareness of environment, timing, Ki-ai shouts and atemi strikes to distract, balance taking, keeping one point, controlling the circle, weight dropping, weight shifting, alignment, avoiding direct conflict.

-absolutely FREE with my Aikido Success Blueprint Collection Click Here for Details
+Grab a unique Aiki Principles Video absolutely FREE with my Aikido Success Blueprint Collection.
+Key Action Steps for fast results - Click Here for Details